alexpdp7/alexpdp7/misc/internet-communication-channels.md

 * Telegram
 * WhatsApp
 * Facebook
-* Or any other communication channel controlled by a single company
+* Or any other communication channel controlled by a single big company

 , then please read this article and consider an alternative.

-Because such channels are convenient, cheap, and easy, they are natural choices.
+Because such channels are often convenient, cheap, and easy, they are natural choices.
-However, because they are controlled by a single company, their benefits come as a tradeoff with some non-obvious problems.
-This article lists alternatives below.

-## The problems of communication channels controlled by a single company

-The biggest problem is that companies want to earn money, not benefit their users.

-Frequently, giving a convenient, cheap, and easy service makes it easier to earn money, but historically, companies ultimately put profit before the benefit of users.
+However, companies are about maximizing their benefits first.
+Certainly, providing convenient, cheap, and easy services often help companies make money.
+But I believe we have seen enough examples of companies putting their benefits first in detriment of their users.

+Using these alternatives will always require more effort.
+This text is long, and just reading and processing it might take more time than setting up a channel on the services mentioned above.
+The alternatives I describe certainly have drawbacks with regards to the services I am asking you to avoid.
+However, in the long run I think making an extra effort to make an informed choice pays off.

 ## Alternatives